JonesInForCode/jonesinforcode.dev/README.md

 - **Showcase of Projects**: A dedicated section to highlight my recent work.
 - **Contact Section**: Easy ways to get in touch with me for collaboration or inquiries.

+## Why a Single Page Application (SPA)?

+This portfolio is built as a Single Page Application (SPA) to provide a seamless and interactive user experience.
+By using an SPA, the entire site is loaded once, and navigation between sections is handled dynamically without requiring full page reloads.
+This approach offers several benefits:

+- **Faster Navigation**: Since the content is already loaded, navigating between sections is instantaneous.
+- **Smooth Scrolling**: The scrolling feature allows users to easily navigate through the site, creating a natural and intuitive flow.
+- **Mobile and Desktop Friendly**: The scrolling navigation is optimized for both mobile and desktop devices, ensuring a consistent experience across all screen sizes.
+- **Improved Performance**: SPAs reduce server load by minimizing the number of requests made to the server, resulting in faster load times.

+By combining the SPA architecture with a scrolling navigation feature, this portfolio is designed to be user-friendly and accessible, making it easy for visitors to explore my work and learn more about me.

 ## Tech Stack

 - **Frontend**: React, TypeScript, Styled Components